← Back to Blog

 - Single tenant — Only your organization (most common for enterprise apps).

-- Multitenant — Any Azure AD organization.
+- Multitenant — Any Microsoft Entra ID organization.

 - Personal accounts — Include Microsoft accounts (Outlook.com, Xbox).